thirtysevennorth/domesticlight_public/README.md

 If you encouter an upload error 1 or 2 be sure that you have specified the correct board and serial port, and on some machines ESP-32-S3 boards disconnect after compile and just before upload.
 Be sure to reselect the board if you see the USB symbol disappear.
 NOTE: If you continue to have difficulties, some computers  will require that you put the board into "BOOT" mode before flashing.
 To do so: press and hold the "boot" button on the esp-32 (the back tiny button on the microcontroller reachable with a paperclip, then press and release the "RESET" button (the right-hand button on the sensor), then release the "boot" button.
 Then select the board / port in the IDE and flash.

+# INITIAL FLASH OF BOARD
+If you are flashing a board not previously configured you will need first use the DL_INIT file to upload the AWS keys and sensor ID to your board.
+Please contact the Domestic Light project via emial for the required AWS keys and device certificate.

 # REQUIRED BOARD FILES, LIBRARIES, DEPENDENCIES FOR ARDUINO IDE
-* PREREQUISITE:	INSTALL THE ARDUINO IDE 2.11 or later located at
+* PREREQUISITE:	INSTALL THE ARDUINO IDE 2.21 or later located at
 * https://www.arduino.cc/en/software#future-version-of-the-arduino-ide

 **Install ESP32S3 BOARD file: